Cursor

 The Brief

-Younimeal originated from a proposed brief that called for the “development of a new commercial enterprise in New Zealand, addressing a current, real-world problem.”
+Younimeal was created in response to a brief calling for “a new commercial enterprise in New Zealand, addressing a current, real-world problem.”

 Capturing the Problem